akg04/E-Commerce-Website/README.md

 The major Features provided on our website are

-  1.User can add the products to the cart and can increase and decrease the amount of products according to his wish.
+  1.Customer can add the products to the cart and can increase and decrease the amount of products according to his/her wish.

-  2.User can checkout and place an order.
+  2.Customer can checkout and place an order.

-  3.User can track his order through order id provided.
+  3.Customer can track his order through order id provided.

-  4.User can search for a product .
+  4.Customer can search for a product .